-A simple setup for using nginx to avoid CORS errors during local development without the need of code changes.
+A simple setup for using nginx as a local reverse proxy to avoid Cross-Origin Resource Sharing (CORS) errors during frontend development (React, Angular etc.) without the need of code changes.

 Let’s assume you are developing a frontend and a backend service belonging together.
 It’s a good practice to have those two projects separated to decouple development, deployment, patching etc.